bka81/telus-hackathon/README.md

-# Unlinear — Tasks, made calmer.
+# Unlinear — Tasks, made calmer

 Unlinear is a **mobile-first AI task simplification tool** built for moments when everything feels overwhelming.
 It’s designed with neurodivergent users in mind (ADHD, autism, executive dysfunction), but it’s useful for anyone dealing with stress, decision fatigue, or burnout.